-Cartoons aren't generally considered hotbeds of political commentary or epicenters of social change, but, in reality, there are plenty of cartoons you never realized were progressive, beloved animated series that sent messages of inclusively and tolerance in either matter-of-fact or cleverly obscured ways.
-It would be difficult to argue that any progressive '90s cartoon show or even '00s cartoons had an overt political agenda.
+Cartoons aren't generally considered hotbeds of political commentary or epicenters of social change, but in reality, there are plenty of cartoons you never realized were progressive; beloved animated series that sent messages of inclusively and tolerance in either matter-of-fact or cleverly obscured ways.
+It would be difficult to argue that any progressive '90s cartoon show or even '00s cartoons had an overtly political agenda.
 Looking back, most of us notice the dirty cartoon jokes before the social messages.
 Nevertheless, the cartoons you watched as a child had more to offer than silly humor and occasionally creepy animation.

 Hey Arnold! aired on Nickelodeon at a time when nontraditional familial settings didn't receive much attention.
-The show has several subtly progressive elements including the diverse supporting characters.
-Arnold himself was orphaned and is raised by his grandparents in a boarding house that includes a variety of characters not often represented in mainstream media.
-Arnold's surrogate family featured a Vietnamese immigrant, to name just one example.
+The show has several subtly progressive elements, including the diverse supporting characters.
+Arnold himself was orphaned and is raised by his grandparents in a boarding house that includes a variety of characters not often represented in mainstream media; Arnold's surrogate family features a Vietnamese immigrant, for example.

-The adventures of Arnold and his friends often include unconventional settings and characters, such as Harold's bar mitzvah and the crew's regular run-ins with the one-percenter of their class, Rhonda Lloyd.
+The adventures of Arnold and his friends often include unconventional settings and characters, such as Harold's bar mitzvah and the crew's regular run-ins with Pigeon Man.Where to watch